 The House Ways and Means Committee Report for the Act explains that property, including money, is a CIAC (rather than a capital contribution) if it is transferred to provide or encourage the provision of services to or for the benefit of the person transferring the property.
 H.R.
 Rep. No. 426, 99th Cong., 1st Sess.
 644 (1985), 1986-3 (Vol. 2) C.B.
 644 (the House Report).
-A utility has received property to encourage the provision of services if the receipt of the property is a prerequisite to the provision of the services; if the receipt of the property not been received; or if the receipt of the property otherwise causes the transferor to be favored in any way.
+A utility has received property to encourage the provision of services if the receipt of the property is a prerequisite to the provision of the services; if the receipt of the property results in the provision of services earlier than would have been the case had the property not been received; or if the receipt of the property otherwise causes the transferor to be favored in any way.
 Id.
 The House Report also states that the repeal of the special exclusion does not affect transfers of property that are not made in connection with the provision of services, including situations where it is clearly shown that the benefit of the public as a whole was the primary motivating factor in the transfers.
 Id.

 Notice 87-82, 1987-2 C.B.
 389, provides additional guidance.
 Notice 87-82 follows the language from the House Report and states that a payment received by a utility is not a CIAC if it does not reasonably relate to the provision of services by the utility to or for the benefit of the person making the payment, but rather relates to the benefit of the pubic at large.
 Notice 87-82 provides as an example of a payment benefiting the public at large a relocation payment received by a utility under a government program to place utility lines underground.
 In that situation, the relocation payment is not considered a CIAC where the relocation is undertaken for purposes of community aesthetics and public safety and does not directly benefit particular customers of the utility in their capacity as customers.
-Notice 87-82 provides as an additional example reimbursements received by a utility for the costs of relocating utility lines to accommodate the construction or expansion of a highway and not for the provision of utility services.